Frequently Asked Questions

 - No more than 25% of the gross area of the building may be used for the business.

 The Zoning Ordinance regulates the size of lots as well as the placement of a residence on a lot.
 Typically, these restrictions regarding placement are referred to as setbacks, which means the distance a structure must be placed or setback from the lot line.
 Anyone contemplating building a new house or addition should contact the Community Development Department for setback information.
 Required setbacks may be different today than when your home was constructed.

-The Zoning Ordinance limits the amount of paved surface, which is defined as concrete, blacktop, gravel, brick or a similar material, in the front yard.
-The Ordinance requires a minimum of 65% of the front open space be free of paved surfaces.
+The Zoning Ordinance limits the amount of paved surface, which is defined as concrete, blacktop, gravel, brick, or similar material, in the front yard.
+The Ordinance requires a minimum of 65% of the front open space to be free of paved surfaces.
 Click here for more information on front yard paving.